RN-MSN Nursing Program

-Upon completion of the bridge courses with a cumulative average of 3.0 or better, students may progress into the M.S in Nursing track of their choice.
+Upon completing the bridge courses with a cumulative average of 3.0 or better, students may progress into the M.S in Nursing track of their choice.
 If students have to achieve a 3.0 cumulative grade point, they may be granted probationary status with the expectation that they will maintain a GPA of 3.0 for the first two semesters of study.

 Currently, students may choose a concentration in either Nursing Education or Business Leadership.
-The total undergraduate credits required to enter the R.N.-M.S.N. program is 92 credits and this includes the bridge courses.
+The total undergraduate credits required to enter the R.N.-M.S.N. program is 92 credits, and this includes the bridge courses.

 Admission to the RN-MSN program for any concentration requires:

-- Earned an Associate Degree in Nursing (ADN) from a state board of nursing approved program with regional accreditation or a baccalaureate degree in another discipline.
+- Earned an Associate Degree in Nursing (ADN) from a state board of nursing-approved program with regional accreditation or a baccalaureate degree in another discipline.

 - Required RN Nursing License in Good Standing.